Mert Günok

-Günok started his career with a short spell in Kocaelispor and joined Fenerbahçe in 2001, where he stayed until 2015, where he was promoted to professional status, played at Süper Lig level, and won 2 Süper Lig titles.
-He joined Bursaspor in 2015 where he stayed 2 seasons.
-In 2017, Günok signed for Başakşehir F.K. where he attained his first Süper Lig title of 2019–20 season.
+Günok started his youth career with a short spell in Kocaelispor and then joined Fenerbahçe in 2001, where he was eventually promoted to professional status and played at Süper Lig level, winning two league titles.
+He left Fenerbahçe in 2015 to join Bursaspor, where he played for two seasons.
+In 2017, he signed for İstanbul Başakşehir, where he attained a third Süper Lig title in the 2019–20 season.

-Günok represent Turkey at international competitions to date, starting from U16 level in 2004.
-He earned his first senior international cap in 2012.
-He was the first-choice goalkeeper of the national team during Euro 2020 qualifying stage in which they qualified for the finals.
+Günok represent Turkey at international competitions to date, starting from under-16 level in 2004, and made his senior international debut in 2012.
+He was the first-choice goalkeeper of the national team during the UEFA Euro 2020 qualifying stage, in which they qualified for the finals, and was their starting goalkeeper at UEFA Euro 2024.
+He made a last-minute save to deny Christoph Baumgartner a goal in Turkey's match against Austria.

-During his professional career, Günok won 3 Süper Lig, 2 Turkish Cup and 3 Turkish Super Cup titles during his spells at Fenerbahçe and Istanbul Başakşehir.

 Club career

 Fenerbahçe

 Günok started his football career with a short spell at youth level football at Kocaelispor between 2000 and 2001, which he described as "playing in couple of games while my father was working there", while Mahir, his father was employed as goalkeeping coach.
 Then, he was discovered by Fenerbahçe officials in 2001, in Istanbul, during a small field game and, joined the team where his first football license was issued.
-During his youth level career, he scored a goal from a penalty kick against Manisaspor in a PAF Ligi game, ended 2–0, taken place on 9 March 2008,.
+During his youth level career, he scored a goal from a penalty kick against Manisaspor in a PAF Ligi game, ended 2–0, on 9 March 2008.

 Günok signed his first professional contract before 2009–10 season.
 He was the third-choice goalkeeper, behind Volkan Demirel and Volkan Babacan of Fenerbahçe at 2010–11 season.